petpen/TwitterClient/README.md

 -------

 To get access to the Twitter API you have to [create a new application](https://dev.twitter.com/apps/new).
 You need this to get a consumer key and consumer secret.
-These to values you have to add to the `TwitterAuthorization.java`:
+You have to add these two values to the class `TwitterAuthorization.java`:

     private final static String O_AUTH_CONSUMER_KEY = "*********************";
     private final static String O_AUTH_CONSUMER_SECRET = "******************************************";